kimchi-project/kimchi/docs/API.md

     * name: The snapshot name (optional, defaults to a value based on the current time).

+### Sub-resource: Snapshot
+**URI:** /vms/*:name*/snapshots/*:snapshot*
+* **GET**: Retrieve snapshot information.
+    * created: The time when the snapshot was created (in seconds, since the epoch).
+    * name: The snapshot name.
+    * parent: The name of the parent snapshot, or an empty string if there is no parent.
+    * state: The corresponding domain's state when the snapshot was created.

 ### Collection: Templates

 **URI:** /templates